Back to resources

 • Consumer Code: Lenders will generally only provide a mortgage on a new build if the property is covered by an approved warranty provider such as ICW, and will require the builder or developer to be a member of a CTSI approved Consumer Code such as the ICW Consumer Code for New Homes.
 The Consumer Code establishes a framework for builder and developer conduct, providing additional layers of protection for homebuyers during the purchase of their new home.

 If you are a developer or builder trying to choose a provider for a new project, get in touch with ICW today to find out how we can help.
+Or if you are ready to get a quote, complete our application form here.

 Share this article